 We all use one or more antivirus software, Internet Security Suite, or Firewall software on our Windows computer.
-We keep them updated, go for zero-day patches, and keep hunting for a better combination of anti-malware for better protections.
-But what most anti-malware do is that they provide us with application-level security.
+We keep them updated, use zero-day patches, and keep hunting for a better anti-malware combination for better protection.
+But what most anti-malware programs do is provide us with application-level security.
 This is because the anti-virus is itself loaded as an application.
-With such a system, our computers are still at danger during boot and also while invoking any other program.
+With such a system, our computers are still at risk during boot and also while invoking any other program.
 What we need to tackle such threats is an operating system that works like an anti-malware.

 Windows Anti Malware Operating System